1966 alleged Ceylonese coup attempt: Aftermath

 H N G Fernando, the Chief Justice, arranged a Division bench of three Supreme Court judges and a jury panel.
-The accused were defended by some of the best lawyers in the country, Dr Colvin R. de Silva, Felix Dias Bandaranaike, Anil Moonesinghe, Mangala Moonesinghe, Neville Samarakoon, Tissa Wijeyeratne, Batty Weerakoon.
+The accused were defended by some of the best lawyers in the country: Dr Colvin R. de Silva, Felix Dias Bandaranaike, Anil Moonesinghe, Mangala Moonesinghe, Neville Samarakoon, Tissa Wijeyeratne, and Batty Weerakoon.
 The case was subsequently dismissed when the jury unanimously acquitted all of the accused in a plot to overthrow the legally elected government due to lack of evidence.

-Major General Richard Udugama contest and won the following parliamentary elections from the Sri Lanka Freedom Party.
+Major General Richard Udugama contested and won the following parliamentary elections from the Sri Lanka Freedom Party.
 N.Q.
 Dias was appointed Sri Lankan High Commissioner to India by the Bandaranaike government that was reelected to power in 1970.
 The accused NCOs were made commissioned officers by the Bandaranaike government and officers sent on compulsory leave were reinstated in 1970.

-The Special Branch of the Ceylon Police Force which was charged with national security created by the Senanayake Government to prevent a future coups was disbanded when Sirimavo Bandaranaike was again elected in 1970 which resulted in her government being caught off guard, with no early warning when the 1971 JVP Insurrection started.
+The Special Branch of the Ceylon Police Force, which was charged with national security and created by the Senanayake Government to prevent a future coups, was disbanded when Sirimavo Bandaranaike was again elected in 1970 which resulted in her government being caught off guard, with no early warning when the 1971 JVP Insurrection started.